 The day continues with a stroll on the streets of Sighisoara, the birthplace of Vlad the Impaler (also known as Dracula).
 Visit the medieval citadel (the Upper Town): the Clock Tower and the Church on the Hill.

 The medieval town of Sighisoara is listed in the UNESCO World Heritage as being the only inhabited citadel in Europe.
 It is a popular tourist destination, due to its particular architecture, as well as to the strong connection that exists between the citadel and the legendary image of vampire-prince Dracula.

-CLUJ NAPOCA – SURDESTI – SAPANTA – SIGHET – VADU IZEI
+CLUJ NAPOCA – SURDESTI – SAPANTA – SIGHET – MARAMURES (4h drive)

-Crossing the Gutai Mountains you’ll arrive to Sapanta village where you will admire the famous Merry Cemetery.
+Crossing the Gutai Mountains you’ll arrive in Sapanta village where you will admire the famous Merry Cemetery.

 The Merry Cemetery has gained originality and value by means of the chopped, carved and painted crosses on which the artisan has chiseled out versified epitaphs, most of them full of a remarkable sense of humor, particular to the area and to all the Romanians.
 The value of these works of art is recognized both at home and abroad.

 In the same village you’ll stop to admire the highest wooden structure in the world: Peri Convent, recently rebuilt.